warengonzaga/wifi-passview/README.md

 ## How it Works

-Basically, this is the shortcut and batch scripted file version of a popular WiFi password manager viewing method using command prompt.
+Basically, this is the shortcut and batch scripted file version of a popular WiFi password manager viewing method using the command prompt.
 This is how it works...

 ```bash
 netsh wlan show profiles
 ```

-When you use this tool, you are able to extract the WiFi passwords stored on the target machine in just a seconds.
+When you use this tool, you are able to extract the WiFi passwords stored on the target machine in just seconds.

+To learn more [visit wiki](https://github.com/WarenGonzaga/wifi-passview/wiki) page...

 ## Features